open-metadata/OpenMetadata/openmetadata-docs/content/deployment/bare-metal/index.md

 }
 ```

-## Run OpenMetadata with AWS Services
+## Run OpenMetadata with AWS Services or your hosted DB/ElasticSearch

 If you are running OpenMetadata in AWS, it is recommended to use [Amazon RDS](https://docs.aws.amazon.com/rds/index.html) and [Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/?id=docs_gateway).